looeee/discoverthreejs-site/markdown/book/first-steps/app-structure.md

 import { GLTFLoader } from 'three/examples/jsm/loaders/GLTFLoader.js';
 {{< /code >}}

-If you prefer to {{< link path="/book/introduction/about-the-book/#working-on-your-own-machine" title="work locally" >}}, you can download the files from the editor as a zip archive using the {{< icon "solid/download" >}} button.
+If you prefer to [work locally]({{< relref "/book/introduction/about-the-book#working-on-your-own-machine" >}} "work locally"), you can download the files from the editor as a zip archive using the {{< icon "solid/download" >}} button.
 Within the zip file, any three.js imports will be converted to CDN imports from skypack.dev:

 {{< code lang="js" linenos="false" caption="_**src/main.js**_: importing three.js files, CDN style" >}}